xapax/security/tcp-dumps_on_pwnd_machines.md

 ## Windows

-On windows you can use `netsh trace help`
+On windows you can use `netsh trace help`.
+It works on Windows 7 and Windows Server 2008 and newer.

 ## References